cenggel/cordova-loader/README.md

 ## Introduction

 Cordova Loader's goal is to make using Meteor with Cordova as easy as using Meteor itself.
-The compiler interprets the provided Cordova project directory and compiles the assets into minified, platform-specific JavaScript files that are placed in the Meteor `/public` directory.
-When the client loads, it automatically pulls in the platform-specific file for that device.
+The compiler interprets the provided Cordova project directory and compiles the assets into minified, platform-specific JavaScript which is stored in memory.
+When the client loads, it automatically pulls in the platform-specific cordova code for that device.
 The Cordova API can be used from Meteor the same as it is from vanilla JS apps.
 Enjoy!

 ![demo](http://cl.ly/image/29231q3f0N46/Image%202014-06-30%20at%2010.40.07%20AM.png)